I Say Scotia Life Insurance, You Say Scotiabank Life Insurance

 Because Scotiabank Life Insurance is only available for their customers their rates aren’t easy to find.
 I really don’t have any way to assess them against other companies EXCEPT by using the example I have above to contrast other insurers.

-One thing I want to mention is although Scotianbank sells Term1 – it’s actually underwritten by Sun Life.
+One thing I want to mention is although Scotiabank sells Term1 – it’s actually underwritten by Sun Life.

 Also, any term coverage you purchase through Scotiabank expires at age 70 and there is no conversion to a permanent product because they don’t have it.